StephenWattam/LWAC/doc/user/export_config.md

  * `filename` --- An expression that outputs the filename.
 Variables can easily be included in a string using ruby's `#{}` syntax: such as "/#{sample.id}/datapoint#{data.datapoint.id}.csv".
 Directories will be created if they don't already exist.
  * `template` --- The path to a template

+### multixml
+This exports all data to XML for each point, using REXML to handle the generation.
+This XML file may then be transformed into another format (i.e. TEI lite or similar using XSLT.
+The available options largely affect the style of output:

+ * `filename` --- An expression that outputs the filename.
+Variables can easily be included in a string using ruby's `#{}` syntax: such as "/#{sample.id}/datapoint#{data.datapoint.id}.csv".
+Directories will be created if they don't already exist.
+ * `xml_format` --- one of `:default`, `:pretty`, or `:whitespace`.
+The `:default` and `whitespace` options preserve document whitespace, whereas `:pretty` destroys it in the name of beauty.
+ * `xml_indent` --- The number of spaces to use as an indent.
+Use 0 to disable indenting.
+Note that this doesn't apply for the `:default` `xml_format`, which does not handle indenting.

+Unfortunately, it is rather slow compared to the others.
+If you wish to use a specific XML format, I therefore recommend writing your own template using the multitemplate formatter.